 - 1 pound steak sliced thinly and cubed

-- 2 tbsp oil for stir-frying the meat.
-I also add 1 tsp of sesame oil for flavor.
+- 2 tablespoon oil for stir-frying the meat.
+I also add 1 teaspoon of sesame oil for flavor.

 For the Fries

 - 1 bag waffle fries or your favorite french fries.
 A sturdy thick fry will work best.

 - 1 cup queso cheese sauce or dip purchased

 - 1 tablespoon sesame seeds optional

 - Marinate the thinly sliced and cubed steak for 30 minutes.